xuyuanxiang/redux-generator/README.md

 All files     |      100 |    92.86 |      100 |      100 |                |
  generator.js |      100 |    92.86 |      100 |      100 |                |
 --------------|----------|----------|----------|----------|----------------|
+  generator middleware
+    ✓ should ignore action is not a function (7ms)
+    ✓ should ignore action is not a generator function (2ms) ✓ should dispatch plain object yield return value (3ms) ✓ should dispatch thunk yield return value (3ms)
+    ✓ should dispatch error is thrown by thunk yield and terminal the next yield (3ms) ✓ should dispatch promise yield return value (2ms) ✓ should dispatch error is rejected by promise yield and terminal the next yield (2ms) ✓ should dispatch inner error of generator action (1ms) ✓ should resolve action with mixins yields (plain object + thunk + promise).
+(3ms)

 Test Suites: 1 passed, 1 total
 Tests:       9 passed, 9 total
 ```

 ## Get Started